bkryzz/modcel/README.md

 <b>ANALYZING THE SIMULATION</b>

-During the simulation, MODLOG will frequently stop to propose the user with a map of the evolving cell layout.
+During the simulation, MODLOG will frequently stop to propose the user with maps of the evolving cell layout.
 The map is clickable (instructions provided on-screen) and can be used to, e.g., select some (one or more) cells and map the time evolution of one or more metabolite.
 Also, complete <i>xy</i> density maps can be output for